Skip to main content

 So there is mainly three parts of the design: The core, the interface for content packs, and the interface for human interaction.
 Surprisingly the easiest part is the core, just like every complex system like an operating system.

-The Scary Final Design Graph
+The Scary Dependency Graph